RenadSalehAljehani/FinalProject-Dealify/README.md

 # Dealify | صفقتنا
-Dealify is an innovative platform that offers users the opportunity to purchase products at discounted prices by gathering a sufficient number of participants for the same deal
+Dealify (صفقاتنا) is a Group Buying Platform that connects users to collaboratively purchase products and unlock significant discounts.
+Customers can create group deals for products, choosing predefined group sizes and enjoying progressively larger discounts as group limits increase.
 #
 Key Features:
 - For Customers: